r0bdiabl0/laravel-phumbor/README.md

 Installation
 ------------

+Simply run this command in your project root:

+    "composer require r0bdiabl0/laravel5-phumbor"
-Simply require the package in your `composer.json` file:
+or require the package in your `composer.json` file:

-    "r0bdiabl0/laravel5-phumbor": "dev-master"
+    "r0bdiabl0/laravel5-phumbor": "^1.0"

 Run `composer install` to download the package and have the autoloader updated.